The-Politico/chartwerk-editor/docs/api.md

 ### Faceting column

-Faceting columns are always categorical data used to create sub-groups of data that are drawn in facets of charts.
+Faceting columns are always categorical data used to create sub-groups of data that are drawn as faceted of charts.

 ### Annotation column